On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: Introduction

-In this paper we introduce the combinatorial model of \textit{$J$-folded alcove paths} in an affine Weyl group~$\Wext$, and use this model to construct and analyse representations of affine Hecke algebras with arbitrary parameters.
-A main motivation for this work is towards extending to arbitrary dimension the methods of \cite{GP:19b,GP:19} where a combinatorial proof of Lusztig's conjectures $\mathbf{P1}$--$\mathbf{P15}$ (see \cite{Lus:03}) for $2$-dimensional affine Hecke algebras with arbitrary parameters is given.
-While we do not discuss Lusztig's conjectures directly in the present paper, we expect that the theory developed here, and in particular the combinatorial modules constructed, will play a role in future work on these conjectures and related combinatorial questions.
-In the final sections of the paper we give some indications of these future connections via a series of conjectures linking our combinatorial modules to Kazhdan-Lusztig theory, and we verify these conjectures in various cases.
+In this paper we introduce the combinatorial model of \textit{$J$-folded alcove paths} in an affine Weyl group, and use this model to construct and analyse representations of affine Hecke algebras with arbitrary parameters.
+This gives rise to large class of representations of affine Hecke algebras admitting a combinatorial description in terms of positively $J$-folded alcove paths.
+On the one hand this generalises known formulae for the principal series representation and Macdonald spherical functions in terms of (classical) positively folded alcove paths (see \cite{Ram:06,Sch:06}), and on the other hand these combinatorial representations have recently found applications in Kazhdan-Lusztig theory (see \cite{CGLP:24,GP:19,GP:19b}).
+Indeed, a primary motivation of the the present paper is to extend the rank~$2$ analysis from \cite{GP:19,GP:19b} to arbitrary rank, and to provide conjectural connections between the combinatorics of $J$-folded alcove paths and Kazhdan-Lusztig theory.

-More precisely, for each subset $J\subseteq\Ifin$ (with $\Ifin$ an indexing set for the generators of the finite Weyl group) and each \textit{$J$-parameter system} $\sv$ (see Definition~\ref{defn:Jparameters}) we construct a finite dimensional module $M_{J,\sv}$ for the affine Hecke algebra (Theorem~\ref{thm:module}), and develop a formula for the matrix entries of $\pi_{J,\sv}(T_w)$, $w\in\Wext$, with respect to a distinguished basis in terms of $J$-folded alcove paths, where $\{T_w\mid w\in\Wext\}$ is the standard basis of the affine Hecke algebra (Theorem~\ref{thm:mainpath1}).
-This construction is inspired by the work of Deodhar~\cite{Deo:87,Deo:90,Deo:91,Deo:97} (see in particular \cite[\S2]{Deo:87}) and Lusztig (see in particular~\cite[Lemma~4.7]{Lus:97}).